Logo

 6. Nervos Network (Ckb): Layered Design Specialist

-Nervos tackles scalability with a layered framework that preserves security—critical for financial workflows.
-Recognition within China’s Blockchain-Based Service Network has expanded its profile.
+Nervos emphasizes scalability through a layered architecture intended to preserve security characteristics important for financial and enterprise workflows.
+Recognition within China’s Blockchain-Based Service Network has contributed to wider visibility.

 Developments to watch: